hikeventures/hikeventures.github.io/_posts/2014-08-11-suunto-ambit3-ambit2-worth-upgrade.markdown

 The Suunto Ambit 3 allows you to connect the watch with a tablet or smartphone via Bluetooth as well as synchronising pictures on your smartphone with data from the Ambit3.
 So no USB cable needed anymore to transfer data which should also increase the lifespan of the battery.

 ## Notifications
-You can get notifications of incoming calls, SMS or Facebook updates on your Ambit3.
+You can get notifications of incoming calls, SMS or Facebook updates on your Suunto Ambit3.
 Personally, I don't use this feature that much.
 But it's nice to have.

 ## Videos
 It's possible to create videos with the [Movescount App][4] which uses your tracking data in order to display your route.
 You can also take pictures with your phone and integrate those into your video.
 I think this is a quite nice feature to share your trip with your friends.